B4tiste/bot-swbox/README.md

 **Features**:
 -   Displays the player's rank, win rate, and other relevant statistics.
 -   Displays the player's LD5 and Most Played Monsters with their win rates.
--   Displays the last tree replays of the player
+-   Displays the last six replays of the player

 ---